 This input sets set the distance in pixels of the lightbox content from the left side of the viewport.
 By default, the lightbox content is centered within the viewport.

 This input sets the distance in pixels of the lightbox content from the top of the viewport.
-By default, the lightbox content is 15% of the total height of the visitor's screen from the top of the viewport.
+By default, the lightbox content is 15% of the total height of the customer's screen from the top of the viewport.

 This input controls the